Kitten Proofing Your Home

 Cat toys made of Mylar, string, ribbon or yarn are designed to be interactive toys only.
 Such long objects if ingested, tend to travel lengthwise along the intestines.
 They can cause the intestine to scrunch up accordion style, even turning in on itself like a sock.
 This is a life threatening medical condition that requires immediate surgery to correct.
 Put these toys in a cupboard when you are done playing with your cat.

 Sitting or stepping on a kitten--

 They tend to

 Sleeping with a kitten and rolling

-Kittens tend to follow their owners
+Kittens tend either run ahead of or follow their owners

 Shutting a door or cupboard on a kitten--